Thomasvdam/GoNumberCrunching/README.md

 1. Implement the Sqrt in such a way that it uses the SqrtBig if the number is too big, but otherwise use Sqrt.
 This will require the use of two channels.
 Select statement might be helpful here.

 2. Clear up the formatting for the operator paths, these are not very clear at the moment.
 Probably better to collapse similar operands.
+For now it outputs a string that can be copy pasted into python to check, granted that it does not overflow.

 ## Known Issues